channelmaniac/VIC-20-Internal-RAM/README.md

 # VIC-20-Internal-RAM
 An internal RAM expansion board for the VIC-20.

 The VIC-20 is an interesting computer, but has an oddity in that you're limited to one cartridge at a time...
 Do you use memory?
-Do you use soem other hardware interface?
+Do you use some other hardware interface?
 I thought it was a bit silly so I created an internal memory upgrade board.
 I also did this as a learning experience as this is my first GAL to design the equations for.

 ![VIC-20 PCB with internal RAM module installed](https://github.com/channelmaniac/VIC-20-Internal-RAM/blob/main/Installed.jpg)